International-Soil-Radiocarbon-Database/ISRaD/Rpkg/cran-comments.md

 * Windows Server: x86_64-w64-mingw32 (64-bit)

 ## R CMD check results
-There were no ERRORs, WARNINGs
+There were no ERRORs, WARNINGs, or NOTEs

-# NOTES:
-1) CRAN incoming feasibility:
-  Found three (possibly) invalid URLs (Status without verification: OK)
-2) Non-standard file/directory found at top level:
-  ‘cran-comments.md’
-3) Examples with CPU or elapsed time > 5s
-  1 example (see below)

 # Examples
   Examples with CPU or elapsed time > 5s